tidwall/gjson/README.md

 GJSON is a Go package that provides a [fast](#performance) and [simple](#get-a-value) way to get values from a json document.
 It has features such as [one line retrieval](#get-a-value), [dot notation paths](#path-syntax), [iteration](#iterate-through-an-object-or-array).
+For a command-line tool that uses the GJSON syntax check out [JJ](https://github.com/tidwall/jj).

 Getting Started
 ===============